Mnuchin to attend top Saudi event, media exit over missing journalist

 High-profile investors also steered clear of announcing plans to abandon the conference.
 BlackRock, the world’s largest asset manager, said it was “closely monitoring the situation.”

-Private equity company Blackstone did not immediately respond to a request for comments on whether CEO Stephen Schwarzman would still speak at the event.
+Private equity company Blackstone did not immediately respond to a request for comment on whether CEO Stephen Schwarzman would still speak at the event.

 A spokesman for the London Stock Exchange, whose CEO David Schwimmer is also a speaker, declined to comment.
 The exchange has been working for years to attract the listing of Saudi state oil major Aramco.